Skip to main content

 CapabilityDescription

-Automation workflowsManage mail, calendar, files, Teams, device management, security, and compliance tasks automatically through Serval workflows
+Automation workflowsManage mail, calendar, files, device management, security, and compliance tasks automatically through Serval workflows

 1. In Serval, navigate to AppsAvailableMicrosoft Graph